Harvard-CS145/mininet_topology/README.md

 ```
 memcached
 ```
 Then you will see a "STORED" output message from your terminal.
-After that, you can try retrieving the data by:
+After that, you can try retrieving the data by
 ```
 get CS145
 ```
 Then you can see the data you stored before.
-Now we try to get some data that do not exist in the server:
+Now we try to get some data that do not exist in the server
 ```
 get CS243
 ```